munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 Her teamwork is set to 75.
 She frequently follows the player's commands and usually stays together with teammates.

-Her preferred main weapons are Clarion 5.56.
-She does not buy or pick up other weapons.
-Like other bots that uses the Clarion 5.56, Satomi never utilize burst-fire mode.
+Her preferred main weapons are KM UMP45, followed by KM Submachine Gun and Schmidt Machine Pistol.

 Her bravery is set to high, at 100 points.
 She will never retreat even when spotting a large group of enemies.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camp at a bombsite.